Services

 Single-tenant cleaning contracts are useful.
 Property-manager portfolio contracts are 10 to 50 times larger.
 A single mid-tier PM might control common-area cleaning across 30 to 80 buildings, and one relationship unlocks the entire portfolio at once.

 Build a dedicated outreach track for portfolio managers using portfolio-fit language: shift consolidation, audit standards, route density, single-invoice billing.
-The neighbour strategy works in this layer too — when you can name three buildings in their portfolio that you already service, the conversation changes completely.
+The neighbour strategy works in this layer too.
+When you can say 'we already service three buildings in your portfolio,' the conversation changes completely.

 Build a repeatable weekly cadence